edwindarrenhasannudin/Sistem-Pemesanan-Makanan/README.md

 ## License

 Distributed under the MIT License.
-See [MIT License](LICENSE) for more information.
+See [LICENSE](./LICENSE) for more information.